shermanflan/airflow-on-aks/README.md

 - Implement an MS Teams operator
 - Create an airflow2 version upon release
 - Deploy using the "official" Airflow helm chart
+- Define readiness probes for the web server and scheduler